 Just after you start your hike you’ll come to a fork in the path.
 Stick to the left to head up to the larger storage building.
 Farther up you’ll come to another divide, which can be a bit confusing as the arrows point left and right, but you’ll want to head straight up.

-Day 6- Take the Train to Aguas Calientes or Head to Cusco
+Heading Out: Take the Train to Aguas Calientes or Cusco

-Check out of your hotel and take the train to Aguas Calientes and Machu Picchu if you haven’t already, or head towards Cusco and the additional ruins and museums that await you there.
+From Ollantaytambo you can take the train to Aguas Calientes and visit Machu Picchu, or head towards Cusco and the additional ruins and museums that await you there.

 Where Should I Eat in Ollantaytambo with Kids?